Peyronie's Disease can be successfully treated

 LI-ESWT is thought to help treat Peyronie’s disease by:

 It is postulated that the reduction of curvature is due to the shock waves stimulating plaque remodeling, followed by resorption of the calcification.
 The result of this is softer plaque that corrects or potentially resolves the penile curvature.
 The treatment may also have a preventative effect on the progression of Peyronie’s.
-This slows or even halts the progression of penile curvature, as well as the development of plaques during the active phase of the disease.
+LI-ESWT may slow or even halt the progression of penile curvature, as well as the development of plaques during the active phase of the disease.
 The most immediate effects from treatment are pain reduction for patients in the active phase of disease progress.

 Whatever the mechanism, studies strongly indicate the efficacy of LI-ESWT in the treatment of Peyronie’s disease.

-The main benefit of LI-ESWT over other treatment options is that it is non-invasive, pain free, and safe.
+The main benefit of LI-ESWT over other treatment options is that it is less invasive and limiting than other treatments.
 Other forms of treatment may require you to abstain from sexual activity for periods of time.
 During shockwave therapy, you are free to engage in sexual activity, even during the day of therapy.

 The best candidates for LI-ESWT are men who have a less than twelve month history of Peyronie’s Disease.
 During the initial twelve months, the disease is still in the active phase, making it more susceptible to mechanical processes.
 Men with more mild curvature of the penis also tend to see better results.